Flight-Free-UK/flight_free_uk_website/source/posts/destination-south-of-france.html.markdown

 # Steve Masters, Newbury to Hendaye

-*Finally, we hear from Steve.
-If you want low-carbon travel, look no further than the bicycle!
-Steve crossed the channel by ferry – always an exciting way to cross the sea, and certainly the easiest if you're travelling with a bike.*

 A friend and I had decided to take on a cycling challenge: *Raid Pyrenean,* a 450-mile ride across the mountains from the Atlantic coast to the Mediterranean.
 The challenge is to do it in less than 100 hours.

 There were a variety of options for getting to the start line in Hendaye and as I needed a holiday I figured cycling down would be a nice way to do it.